How much does it cost to run an electric or hybrid car?

 One of the main draws of electric vehicle ownership is how economical they are.
 They're simply much cheaper to run than traditional cars, especially if you can charge at home.
 Let’s say your average daily commute is a 30-mile round trip.
-If your petrol car gives you 43 mpg and you filled up with £50 of fuel, that gives you about 420 miles before you’d need to fill up.
+If your petrol car gives you 43 mpg and you have filled it up with £50 of fuel, that gives you about 420 miles before you’d need to fill up again.
 Let’s say you work 22 days in a month, drive roughly 660 miles and fill up twice – you’d have to pay £100.

 Switch to an electric car, and you’re looking at between £2.50 and £5.00 per overnight charge, depending on your tariff.
 This would give you 100 miles to play with, meaning that for your commute, you’d need to charge it six times and pay roughly £30 a month in electricity.
-That’s £70 off your bill, and a saving of about £850 a year – a figure not to be sniffed at!
+That’s £70 off your bill, and a saving of about £850 a year – a saving not to be sniffed at!

 Hybrid cars have a small electric motor that works alongside a traditional petrol engine.
-Some models, like the Toyota Prius or Hyundai Ioniq can run for short distances on electric power alone while energy recovering braking and coasting helps to top up the battery.
+Some models like the Toyota Prius or Hyundai Ioniq can run for short distances on electric power alone, while energy recovering braking and coasting helps to top up the battery.
 Other Plug-in hybrids (PHEVs) like the Mitsubishi Outlander go a step further with a plug socket and charging leads so you can charge the battery via the mains.
 These models can run in electric-only mode for 20-30 miles.

 With the change in Road Tax laws in 2017, low emissions no longer qualify a car for free road tax.
 Owning a hybrid car does mean that you'll get a discount, especially in the first year, but from the second year onwards, you'll only pay £10 less at £130 (£440 if the car originally cost more than £40,000).
 However, if you purchase a used hybrid car registered before 1st April 2017, you will still benefit from £0 annual road tax.

-Wilsons is open seven days a week, and we’ve got a dedicated EV and hybrid sales team here to answer any more questions you may have about running costs and EV ownership.
+Our Wilsons dealership is open seven days a week, and we’ve got a dedicated EV and hybrid sales team here to answer any more questions you may have about running costs and EV ownership.
 Simply enquire online, or give us a call today.